 We rely on the structural features embedded in our asset-based lending and factoring products to mitigate the credit risk associated with such products.
 With respect to our asset-based loans, we limit our lending to a percentage of the customer's borrowing base assets that we believe can be readily liquidated in the event of financial distress of the borrower.
 With respect to our factoring products, we purchase the underlying invoices of our customers and become the direct payee under such invoices, thus transferring the credit risk in such transactions from our customers to the underlying account debtors on such invoices.
-In the event one or more of our customers fraudulently represents the existence or valuation of borrowing base assets in the case of an asset-based loan, or the existence or validity of an invoice we purchase in the case of a factoring transaction, we may advance more funds to such customer than we otherwise would and lose the benefit of the structural protections of our products with respect to such advances.
-In such event we could be exposed to material additional losses with respect to such loans or factoring products.
-Although we believe we have controls in place to monitor and detect fraud with respect to our asset-based lending and factoring products, there is no guarantee such controls will be effective.
+In the event one or more of our customers fraudulently represents the existence or valuation of borrowing base assets in the case of an assetbased loan, or the existence or validity of an invoice we purchase in the case of a factoring transaction, we may advance more funds to such customer than we otherwise would and lose the benefit of the structural protections of our products with respect to such advances.
+In such event we could be exposed to material additional losses with respect to our asset-based lending and factoring products, there is no guarantee such controls will be effective.
 We have experienced fraud with respect to these products in the past and we anticipate that we will experience such fraud in the future.
 Losses from such fraudulent activity could have a material impact on our business, financial condition and results of operations.